quintans/eventsourcing/README.md

 ![CQRS](cqrs-es.png)

-The write service writes to the database, the changes are captured by the Forwarder service and published to the event bus.
+The write service writes to the database, the changes are captured by the Forwarder component and published to the event bus.
 The read service listen to the event bus and updates the views according to the received events.

-> The Forwarder service process could instead be inside the write service since it has direct access to the database.
->
-> **Pros**: it decreasing the complexity of the architecture
->
-> **Cons**: if we want to cut off the stream of events (for example, to increase partitions) it would be more work.
-This could be easily overcome by using some flag to enable/disable the forwarding of events.
+The forwarder cold be a separate service but that would mean accessing a database of another service, but that usually is frown upon.

-If the Forwarder service fails to write into the event bus, it will try again.
+If the Forwarder component fails to write into the event bus, it will try again.
 If it restarts, it queries the event bus for the last message and start polling the database from there.
 > If it is not possible to get the last published message to the event bus, we can store it in a database.
 > Writing repeated messages to the event bus is not a concern, since it is the job of the projector to be idempotent, discarding repeated messages.

 ### Replay

+Every time a forwarder component restarts, it needs to replay all the events that were generated while it was offline (if there is another replica, probably it took over).

-Considering that the event bus should have a limited message retention window, replaying messages from a certain point in time can be achieved in the following manner:
+Considering that the event bus should have a limited message retention window (X days), replaying messages from a certain point in time can be achieved in the following manner:
-1) Stop the respective consumer
 1) get the position of the last message from the event bus
+1) get the position(s) of the last event(s) consumed by the projection
-1) consume events from the event store until we reach the event matching the previous event bus position
+1) replay events from the event store from the last stored position until we reach the event matching the previous event bus position
-1) resume listening the event bus from the position of 2)
+1) resume listening the event bus from the position of 1)

+Whenever a projection needs a breaking change, it is better to create a new version of the projection, let it catch up and then switch to it.

 ### GDPR